 - Enter your Apple ID and tap on Next.
 (Or, depending on your situation, tap on Forgot password or don’t have an Apple ID?)
 After that, type your Apple ID password and tap Next.
 If you have another Apple device, you might receive a notification there.
 Tap/click Allow on that device to see a six-digit code.
 Now enter this code on the new iPhone.

 - Tap Continue to set up Siri.
-On the next screen, follow the shown instructions.
-Or, tap on Set Up Later in Settings.
+Follow the on-screen instructions.
+Or, tap Set Up Later in Settings.

-- After that, choose whether you would like to share audio recordings with Apple or not.
-I always select Not Now.
-You can decide accordingly.
+- After that, choose whether you’d like to share audio recordings with Apple or not.
+I always select Not Now, but you can decide accordingly.

 - Tap Continue to set up Screen Time.
 Or, tap on Set Up Later in Settings.

-- Choose to share App Analytics or not.
-I usually tap on Don’t Share, but again, it’s up to you.
+- Choose whether to share App Analytics or not.
+I usually tap Don’t Share, but again, it’s up to you.

-- On True Tone Display screen, tap Continue.
-If you do not like this display look, you can change this from the Settings app later.
+- On the True Tone Display screen, tap Continue.
+You can always change this later in Settings.

-- Choose between Light or Dark mode and tap Continue.
+- Choose the Light or Dark appearance and tap Continue.

-- How to Transfer Music from Android to iPhone
+- How to recover your Facebook account from iPhone and Mac